Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 Bonanza is one of the more unique sites similar to eBay.
 They market themselves as the site to find anything but the ordinary.

-This can be the best site to sell collectibles or items with unique value.
-However, you can sell virtually anything on Bonanza, including both new and used items.
+This can be the best platform to sell collectibles or items with unique value.
+However, you can sell virtually anything here, including both new and used items.

 Bonanza is a little different than some of the other selling sites on the internet.
 They do not charge a listing fee for sellers or monthly store fees.
-You only pay fees when you sell or advertise items.
+Generally, you only pay fees when you sell or advertise items.

-You will get charged a fee when you sell an item, but it’s only 3.5 percent instead of the ten percent that eBay charges.
+You will get charged a fee when you sell an item, but it’s only 3.5 percent instead of the 12.9 percent that eBay charges.

-To make selling easy, Bonanza integrates with Google Shopping.
+To make selling easy, your online store integrates with Google Shopping.
 Sellers can also pay to advertise products to reach more potential buyers.

 If you want an online auction site, Bonanza does not offer the ability to bid on products.
 All items sell at a fixed price.